bskaplou/qmk_companion_app/README.md

 # Pointer operation with keyboard

+## Rationale

+It takes a lot of time to move hand from keyboard to mouse and back, especially in keyboard heavy workflows like text editing.
+Ability to perform pointer operation allows to keep hands on keyboad and do pointer operations straight from keyboard.

+## How it works

 This feature is called "touchboard" all around the code.
 Touchboard allows to draw keyboard overlay on screen on qmk layer activation and move pointer with keyboard buttons.
 After each button push pointer will be moved into the center of button being pushed and redraw overlay with smaller version of keyboard around the current pointer position.
 2-4 button touches are enough to place pointer into necessary position.